opencog/atomspace-dht/README.md

   [bug#38041 in guile](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=38041).
   It appears that gnutls is not thread-safe... or something weird.

+These all appear to be "early adopter" pains.
+There are likely to be many other issues; see below.

 ### Architecture concerns
 There are numerous concerns with using a DHT backend.
 * The representation is likely to be RAM intensive, requiring KBytes per atom, and thus causing trouble when datasets exceeed tens of millions of Atoms.
+The OpenDHT backend might not be able to hold very much.
 * There is no backup-to-disk; thus, a total data loss is risked if there are large system outages.
 This is a big concern, as the initial networks are unlikely to have more than a few dozen nodes.
-  (The data should not be mixed into the global DHT...
-I think!?)
+  (The data should not be mixed into the global DHT...)
 * How will performance compare with traditional distributed databases (e.g. with Postgres?)
+Currently, OpenDHT has hard-coded performance limits, intended to block DDOS attacks, but also limiting legitimate users.
+* There appears to be other hard-coded limits in the OpenDHT code, preventing large datasets from being stored.
+This includes limits on the number of values per key.
+It might be possible to work around this, but only with a fair amount of extra code and extra complexity.
-* How do we avoid accumulating large amounts of cruft?
-Long lifetimes threaten this.
-I guess that, in the end, there always needs to be a seeder, e.g. working off of Postres?
-As otherwise, the data expires.
+* If many users use a shared network and publish hundreds or thousands of datasets, then how do we avoid accumulating large amounts of cruft, and sweep away expired/obsolete/forgotten datasets?
+Long lifetimes for Atoms threaten this.
+I guess that, in the end, for each dataset, there always needs to be a seeder, e.g. working off of Postres?
+As otherwise, we want to keep Atom lifetimes small-ish, so that junk on the net eventally expires.

 ## Build Prereqs